Rippin and Gurinder Sindher are two siblings creating content in LA.

 For updates, follow @sindherella_co.

 Gurinder Sindher is a writer, actor and producer.
-He starred as Farouk on Issa Rae’s The Misadventures of Awkward Black Girl.
+He runs Sindherella Co. with his sister Rippin Sindher.
+Most recently, Gurinder produced SEVA, a documentary about Sikh-Americans, showcased as part of Bank of America’s The Big Tell.
+Gurinder starred as Farouk on Issa Rae’s The Misadventures of Awkward Black Girl.
 He previously co-created, produced and had a supporting role on The Man of Mystery.
 He produced the award-winning short film, The Hideout.
-Among Gurinder’s commercial acting credits are Western Union, Motorola, Budweiser, Apple and Spectrum.
+Among Gurinder’s commercial acting credits are Toyota, Western Union, Motorola, Budweiser, Apple and Spectrum.
 Theatrical credits include The New Normal, Syndicate, Concerning the Bodyguard and The Row.
-He is currently in development on his next project, Broken Drawer.
+He is set to produce and star in Broken Drawer.